engagelab/viva/docs/cordova.md

 Ensure that the APP_BUNDLE_ID matches Cordova's schema name, and is entered in XCode Project > Info > URL Types in both 'identifier' and 'URL Schemes'
 Callback to the app from OAuth will not work otherwise

 Running the server will create a sample Datasett called 'test'.
+This includes a groupID called 'appleAppReview'.
-Enter the ID of this Datasett into .env SAMPLE_DATASET_ID= This will allow Apple to see a dataset when logging in using FEIDE's 'eva_student' test user during App Review.
+This will allow Apple to see a dataset when logging in using FEIDE's 'eva_student' test user during App Review.

 ##### OAuth manual Setup